Search

 Learning how to read how long the vowels are is essential.
 You’ll also want to master semi-vowels and compound vowels.

-Four: After-Sounds And Release Sounds
+Four: Learn the After-Sounds And Release Sounds

 One aspect of Sanskrit that makes it sound so unique is that some letters require different pronunciation.